We’re looking to onboard people who are passionate about contributing to the next generation of space exploration.

 • Have experience with Altium for PCB design

-• Attention all talented and driven students with a passion for space and electronics!
-We are seeking a Sr. Power Electronics Specialist to join our Electrical Power Systems (EPS) subteam.
+Attention all talented and driven students with a passion for space and electronics!
+We are seeking a Sr. Solar Power Specialist to join our Electrical Power Systems (EPS) subteam.
 As a member of this team, you will be responsible for generating, storing, and distributing power across all MIST spacecraft.

 At MIST, we don’t just talk about putting satellites into space, we make it happen!
 This is a unique opportunity to gain hands-on experience in the theoretical and practical aspects of electrical power systems for space applications.
 We are looking for someone who shares our strong work ethic and unwavering commitment to achieving our mission.